 We offer free estimates to those folks who are interested in having a lawn installed.
 What you’ll likely find, is our price installed is better than you could do on your own.
-By the time you rent the equipment, purchase the sod, and figure out what to do with old lawn, you’d have actually spent more money.
+By the time you rent the equipment, purchase the sod and figure out what to do with the old lawn, you’d have actually spent more money.
 So give us a call for a free no-obligation estimate today!

-Installing sod is a lot of work, but not too complicated a process, for a homeowner to tackle.
+Laying sod is a lot of work, but not too complicated a process, for a homeowner to tackle.
 It does help to know a few things.

-Sod should be laid as soon as it is delivered.
+Laying Sod should be laid as soon as it is delivered.

 Sod seams should not line up.
 Imagine the bricks on your house and follow that pattern.

-It is best to start using a straight edge, if possible.
+It is best to start using a straight edge if possible.
 But remember to start at the top of the yard so not to trample the new plant.

 Make sure all the joints are adjoined tightly.